mdn/developer-portal/README.md

 Mozilla SSO via OpenID Connect is the default for admin login.

+To use this locally, you will need to have a Mozilla SSO account, plus values for `OIDC_RP_CLIENT_ID` and `OIDC_RP_CLIENT_SECRET` in your `.env` or in `settings.local`.
+You can local-development versions of these credentials from a another MDN Developer Portal team member, someone on Mozilla IAM team or the project's SRE (@limed).

 If you have a Mozilla SSO account, create a Django superuser with the same email address.

 ```shell
 docker-compose exec app python manage.py createsuperuser
 ```

-If you do not have such an account, you can create a Django superuser and configure the local build to use conventional Django auth.
+If you do not have a Mozilla SSO account, or you want to work offline, you can create a Django superuser and configure the local build to use conventional Django auth.
 See `settings/local.py.example`

 ### Update